mozman/ezdxf/docs/source/develop/entitydb.rst

 string.

 All iterators like :meth:`keys`, :meth:`values`, :meth:`items` and :meth:`__iter__`
-do not yield destroyed entities, but still entities from the trashcan until you explicit call :meth:`empty_trashcan`.
+do not yield destroyed entities.

 .. warning::